What's in a middle name?

 Some facts about the ELCA:

-- Lutheran colleges and universities with their own congregation: only two!
-They are PLU and St. Olaf College in Northfield, Minnesota.
+- Lutheran colleges and universities with their own congregation: only 2!
+They are PLU and St. Olaf College (Northfield, Minnesota).